Val di Noto

 Summer in Sicily is not just sea, sun, and the beach.
 Fill your days with unique activities and discover the ancient traditions of the baroque villages of Val di Noto.
 Not only in summer but also spring and winter, you can watch some genuinely original shows.
 In spring, especially in May, come to Noto to attend the famous Infiorata, an event that attracts hundreds of tourists from all over the world.
 It will be an opportunity allowing you not only to visit the most beautiful historical city in southern Sicily but also to learn more about the territory’s traditions and culture.
 During the Infiorata, in fact, the city presents shows, fairs, conferences, and many other collateral events.
 Become enchanted by the beauty of a vast carpet of images made entirely of colorful flowers and savor the baroque taste of Noto.

 Is it too hot in summer to stay at the beach all day?
-In the evening, come to Ragusa Ibla to witness Ibla Buskers one of the most captivating summer events: you can watch a multitude of shows by street artists, including jugglers and acrobats from around the world.
+In the evening, come to Ragusa Ibla to witness Ibla Buskers, one of the most captivating summer events: you can watch a multitude of shows by street artists, including jugglers and acrobats from around the world.

 Have you decided to visit Val di Noto during the Christmas period?
 Come and watch the Nativity Scene created in settings of great charm, among hills, caves, and ancient paths.
 Ispica’s Living Nativity Scene, for example, is one of the most fascinating and characteristic.